JereKuusela/valheim-structure_tweaks/publish/README.md

 - All objects can be scaled : Scaling works for every object.
 - Ignore damage when infinite health: amage is fully ignored for objects with infinite health.
 - Protect pieces with infinite health: Pieces with infinite health can't be deconstructed (except by the creator).
+- Max support with infinite health: Pieces with infinite health have max structure support.
 - No enemy targeting when no creator: Enemies won't target neutral structure.
 - Override collision : Collision can be overridden (requires reloading the area).
 - Override falling : Object fall behavior can be overridden.
 - Override growth : Growth visual can be overridden.
 - Override interact : Interactability can be overridden.
+- Override portal restrictions : Teleporting with restricted items can be overridden.
 - Override rendering : Rendering can be overridden (requires reloading the area).
 - Override wear : Wear visual can be overridden.
 - Command growth : Allow players to override growth for their own plants.